-This recall involves model year 2008 and 2009 Arctic Cat single-rider and 2 UP style ATVs.
+This recall involves the model years 2008 and 2009 Arctic Cat single-rider and 2 UP style ATVs.
 Single-rider ATVs have one seat and one set of footrests for the operator.
-2 UP ATVs have an elongated seat designed to hold one passenger behind the operator, a set of hand-holds mounted to the rear frame for the passenger and two sets of footrests.
-The recalled ATVs came in a variety of colors and have the name Arctic Cat on each side of the fuel tank and on the front above the grill opening.
+2 UP ATVs have an elongated seat designed to hold one passenger behind the operator, a set of hand-holds mounted to the rear frame for the passenger, and two sets of footrests.
+The recalled ATVs came in a variety of colors and have the name Arctic Cat on each side of the fuel tank and the front above the grill opening.

 All model year 2008 Arctic Cat ATVs with 400 cubic centimeter (cc) and larger engines are being recalled.